The EPSA Women's Caucus has the following by-laws:

 Any proposed changes to these by-laws must be approved by those present and voting at the biennial meetings.
 It is recognized that the co-chairs may have to make interim adjustments to meet needs arising during the two-year interval between meetings.
 If such adjustments are to become permanent, however, they must be approved at the next meeting in the manner described above.

-The following are the minutes from the Women's Caucus meetings at the biennial EPSA conference:
+The following are the minutes from the biennial meetings of the EPSA Women's Caucus: